Rookout/docs/docs/built-in-variables.md

 title: Built-in Variables
 sidebar_label: Built-in Variables
 ---
-When setting breakpoint conditions or breakpoint logs, you can use Rookout's built-in variables as well as your local variables.
+When setting breakpoint conditions or breakpoint logs, you can use Rookout's built in variables as well as your local variables.

 The built-in variables are divided into classes and their attributes.
 For example, the variable which represents the ID of the SDK instance the message came from, is the attribute `id` of the `rook` class.
 To use that variable, we write `rook.id`.